nesk/network.js/README.md

         // If the measure period can't reach the delay defined in the options, the
         // data amount is increased by the multiplier value.
         multiplier: 2
+    },

+    // Defines how many measures should be returned by the latency module and
+    // how much attempts to get a valid value should be done for each measure.
+    latency: {
+        measures: 5,
+        attempts: 3
     }
 });